 The criticism here is that Virtual Reality in this medium invites both visual and aural immersion but without the user having to face any of the consequences of being in that world.
 While it might be a poor alternative to facing reality, it could bring an opportunity to get closer to a cause, any cause, where there was none before.

 Businesses are already emerging that allow us to walk through our future property from the comfort of our chair.

-Realar is one example of a company that has developed an app that allows us to walk through our home in a life-sized version before it has even been built using Apple’s Augmented reality Kit.
-They are “revolutionising the way Architects, designers and dreamers can interact with their 3D models” and this can all be done on our mobile devices.
+Realar is one example of a company that has developed an app that allows us to walk through our home in a life-sized version before it has even been built.
+They use Apple’s Augmented reality Kit and are “revolutionising the way Architects, designers and dreamers can interact with their 3D models”.
+This can all be done on our mobile devices.
 Much less expensive than building a real 3D model.
 Developers are using this constantly evolving technology to define a new way to create, engage and interact – in this case, for the benefit of house hunting.

 Imagine being able to virtually try on a dozen outfits in different colours and patterns.
 You could test drive your car or visit your wedding venue to decide if it aligns with your dreams.
 This will be the next stage of retail.
 See, hold, modify, experience products & places, either in a physical store or from your armchair.

 Robotics and technology have long been used in manufacturing to reduce manual repetitive tasks.
 They improve efficiency and safety but the virtual world takes this to another level.